The Affordance of a Boundary:

 Krzysztof Nawratek, Granice, Interfejsy, Infrastruktura, Autoportret, 2020

-As the hermetic borders of the increasingly privatised portions of the built environment stand bereft of any relation to their surroundings, they interrupt the continuity of the public realm not only by denying access but also by limiting the freedom of the gaze.
-What we can observe is a manifestation of ownership, often as a symbol of wealth, a projection of aspirations, yet offering nothing to the public sphere other than the projected message of status.
-This phenomenon is especially evident where rapid development and profound social and economic transformations have occurred in a relatively short amount of time.
-For the purpose of this research, projects set in two different contexts—Indian and Polish—sharing the above-mentioned challenges will serve as a testing ground for strategies that aim to develop a spectrum of architectural solutions for richer, more diverse sets of spaces that produce a coherent environment without abrupt physical or visual barriers.
+The phenomenon of compound-like, privatised portions of land standing bereft of any relation to their surroundings is especially evident where rapid development and profound social and economic transformations have occurred in a relatively short time.
+Consequently this research situates itself across two distinct contexts—Poland and India—where socio-political circumstances have uniquely shaped attitudes t oward both property ownership and boundary-making.
+Self-authored projects set in these two different contexts will serve as a testing ground for strategies that aim to develop a spectrum of architectural solutions for richer, more diverse sets of spaces that produce a coherent environment without abrupt physical or visual barriers.

 A case study.
-Design process of a small scale residential buildinh in Inida.︎︎︎
+Design process of a small scale residential buildinh in Inida.︎︎︎

 The research mind map.